Rain tyre: Shape

 Currently, F1 rain tyres have a larger diameter than dry tyres, with the wets having a diameter of 10mm more than the slicks.
 This increases the ride height of the car and makes it less vulnerable to aquaplaning.

 Sometimes rain tyres are designed to have a smaller diameter than their dry counterparts.
 This means that the wheel spins faster and more water is thrown off the tyre by overcoming centripetal force.
 Some rain tyres are also narrower than the dry counterparts.
 This smaller "footprint" reduces the chances of hydroplaning.

 Intermediate tyres

 Some racing series such as Formula One allow an intermediate (inter) tyre.
 This tyre is designed to be used in conditions too wet for slick tyres and too dry for wet tyres.
 They are made with rubber compounds slightly softer than slick tyres and are cut with grooves like the rain tyre but shallower to prevent excessive heat build up.
 Former Formula One tyre supplier Bridgestone referred to the "intermediate" tyre as the "wet" tyre, and to what are known as "full wets" as "monsoon tyres".

+Invention

+The original invention of the rain tyre is attributed to Uniroyal, in 1969.
+They were the first to understand the water-deflecting properties of directional V-shaped tread and the first to use biomimicry with the development of “Shark Skin Technology”, which helps to prevent aquaplaning.